 - Write an overview – of the entire book (in 30 words or less), or as each chapter will develop

 This outline is a guide for you.
 It is a living and breathing document.
+An outline should also help you to refine the nuts and bolts of story telling.
 If you’re writing a novel, you’ll take the outline in one direction.
 If you’re writing non-fiction, you’ll want to base this outline on your hypothesis.